Azure/AppService/CONTRIBUTING.md

 ## Publishing

 1. Proofread your post for spelling and grammar
-    - **Pro-Tips**: Copy/paste your content into Word and install the VSCode [Markdown Linting extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).
+    - **Pro-Tips**: Copy/paste your content into Word to check spelling.
+Also, install the VSCode [Markdown Linting extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).
 1. Submit a pull request
 1. Tag `@jasonfreeberg` in your pull request
     - Send an email if it is high priority